mmeiburg/unityPoolboy/README.md

 The typical reseting part takes place in unity's `OnDisable()` method, you dont have to call reset or something to get a valid state of the object.
 You just have to clean it up in `OnDisable()`.
 Easy right? :)

-Additionally every pooled object gets a `PoolEntity` Component, the only reason for this is to reparenting a pooled object to the pool if you changed his parent after calling `GetPooledInstance()`
+Additionally every pooled object gets a `PoolEntity` Component, the only two reasons for this are to reparenting a pooled object to the pool if you changed his parent after calling `GetPooledInstance()` and to remove the object from the pool if you really want to destroy it.

 The last important part is that you have to call `Pool.Initialize()`; Somewhere to populate the pool at the start, that reduces lag spikes during the gameplay.